 Larrabee State Park & Fragrance Lake Trail

 Don’t miss Larrabee State Park, the first designated State Park in Washington.
 Encompassing more than 2,000 acres covering beach, tidepools, and trails, Larrabee is a favorite among locals and visitors.
 The Fragrance Lake trailhead and parking lot are directly opposite the park entrance across Chuckanut Drive.
-At about 5 miles roundtrip, this wooded hike leads to a lovely, secluded lake.
+At about four miles roundtrip, this wooded hike leads to a small, serene lake.

 North Chuckanut Mountain Trailhead